TelluIoT/ThingML/testframework/README.md

 loadbalancer_lb_config=./loadBalanceTestConfig.properties
 ```
 where:
- - `docker_image_dir` specifies location of Dockerfile and the script to execute test cases.
+ - `docker_image_dir` specifies location of `Dockerfile` and the script to execute test cases.
 This container is build and launched by the `generalTests` executor. `docker_image_name` is the name of the docker image.
  - `load_balance_util` uses testJar to load balance, the config for this balancer is `loadbalancer_lb_config`.
 [See testJar README.md](https://github.com/SINTEF-9012/ThingML/blob/master/testJar/README.md)
 `test_jar`, `compiler_jar`, `network_plugin_jar` are binaries which are used by testJar to execute test cases.
 [See testJar README.md](https://github.com/SINTEF-9012/ThingML/blob/master/testJar/README.md)
  - `loadbalancer_test_config` defines test cases to execute.
 [See testJar README.md](https://github.com/SINTEF-9012/ThingML/blob/master/testJar/README.md)

 ## Usage
-The framework is up and running on the local cloud. `Jenkinsfile` (in the root of the repository) defines the workflow to execute every time a change is pushed to the ThingML repository.
-Go to `Jenkins > ThingML Testing > Thing ML > select branch > select build > Test Execution Report`
+The framework is up and running on the local cloud. `Jenkinsfile` (in the root of the repository) defines the work-flow to execute every time a change is pushed to the ThingML repository.
+Go to `Jenkins > ThingML Testing > Thing ML > select branch > select build > Test Execution Report

 ## Installation
 [Installation instructions](https://github.com/SINTEF-9012/ThingML/blob/master/testframework/docs/installation.pdf)